-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended September 30, 2007 to

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from

-Commission File Number 001-32502

-Warner Music Group Corp.
-(Exact name of Registrant as specified in its charter) 13-4271875 Delaware (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 75 Rockefeller Plaza New York, NY 10019 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (212) 275-2000 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered

-Name of each exchange of which registered

-Common Stock, \$.001 par value New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act:

-None

-Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆

-Indicate by check mark if the disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendments to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer 🖾 Accelerated filer 🗔 Non-accelerated filer

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
-Yes 🗆 No 🗵

-As of March 31, 2007, the aggregate market value of the registrant's common stock held by non-affiliates was approximately \$613,012,238, based on the closing price of the common stock of \$17.06 per share on that date as reported on the New York Stock Exchange.
-Shares of common stock held by the executive officers and directors and our controlling shareholders have been excluded from this calculation because such persons may be deemed to be affiliates.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-As of November 27, 2007, the number of shares of the Registrant's common stock, par value \$0.001 per share, outstanding was 149,522,471.81.

-DOCUMENTS INCORPORATED BY REFERENCE
+(Ma

+(Mark One) ■ ANNUAL REPORT PURSUANT TO SEC 1934 TION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the fiscal year ended September 30, 2007 OR ☐ TRANSITION REPORT PURSUANT TO OF 1934 SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Comi mission File Number 001-32502 Music Group Corp. name of Registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 13-4271875 (I.R.S.
+Employer Identification No.) 75 Rockefeller Plaza New York, NY (Address of principal executive offices) 10019 (Zip Code) ne number, including area code: (212) 275-2000 tered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$.001 par value New York Stock Exchange Securities regist tered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant is a well-know n seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No 区 reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 e Registrant was required to file such reports), and (2) has been subject to such filing oursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to nation statements incorporated by reference in Part III of this Form 10-K or any amendments and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+Larg rated filer, an accelerated filer or a non-accelerated filer.
+See definition of "accelerated filer ge accelerated filer \Boxed Non-accelerated filer \Boxed any (as defined in Rule 12b-2 of the Exchange Act.)
+Yes □ No ⊠ the closing price of the common stock of \$17.06 per share on that istrant's common stock held by non-affiliates was approximately \$613,012,238, based on date as reported on the New York Stock Exchange.
+Shares of common stock held by the ave been excluded from this calculation because such persons may be deemed to be affiliates.
+We determination for other purposes.
+As of November 27, 2007, the number of shares of the Regi strant's common stock, par value \$0.001 per share, outstanding was 149,522,471.81.
+DOCUMENT S INCORPORATED BY REFERENCE

-Certain information required by Part III of this report is incorporated by reference from the Registrant's proxy statement to be filed pursuant to Regulation 14A with respect to the Registrant's fiscal 2007 annual meeting of stockholders.
+Certain information required by Part III of this report is incorporated by reference from the Registrant's proxy statement to be filed pursuant to Regulation

+14A with respect to the Registrant's fiscal 2007 annual meeting of stockholders.